six disruptive trends in architectural lighting for the next decade

 The Roaring ‘20s indeed look to be a brilliant decade for innovation in architectural lighting systems.

 Brad Koerner is a creative leader in the application of advanced technologies in architectural systems.
-Brad recently founded Koerner Design in Amsterdam and has been supporting several early-stage tech ventures in the building industry.
+Brad is currently the VP of Product Development, Marketing and Innovation at Cima, an architectural signage and lighting company.
 Brad previously spent 20+ years in the architectural lighting industry, where he developed award-winning architectural lighting projects as well as industry-leading LED lighting and control technologies.